stephband/scribe/README.md

         beamGradientFactor: 0.25
     }

-The units are kind of arbitrary.
+The units for padding and spacing are kind of arbitrary.
 1 unit is the distance from a stave line to the center of a stave space.
 In other words, a stave is 8 units high.